edf-hpc/clara/docs/source/clara-ipmi.md

 # DESCRIPTION

 *clara ipmi* offers a simplified interface of ipmitool, an utility for controlling IPMI-enabled devices.
 The username and password needed by ipmitool are handled automatically.

 # OPTIONS

     clara ipmi connect <host>

         Connect to IMM serial console, including video, keyboard and mouse controlling

+    clara ipmi deconnect <host>

+        Deconnect from a IMM serial console

     clara ipmi on <hostlist>